 What Purdue University regulations address alcohol and other drugs?

 University regulations state that the use, possession, or distribution of narcotics or dangerous drugs is prohibited, except as expressly permitted by the laws of the state of Indiana.
+In addition, the use, possession, or distribution of "medical marijuana" in Purdue University residence halls, on other areas of the Purdue University campus, or otherwise is also prohibited even in the instance where the "medical marijuana" was legally prescribed in another state and/or country.

 University regulations generally prohibit the personal possession or use of alcoholic beverages in or on University property, regardless of the person's age.
 However, those 21 years of age and older may consume alcoholic beverages on University property in the following settings: